samanthaming/samanthaming.com/content/blog/building-my-new-site-with-vuepress.md

 ---
 title: Building my New Site with VuePress
 description: Building my new site with VuePress.
 Why I made the switch from Nuxt.js.
 My thoughts on using VuePress, the pros and challenges.
 Read my review...
-tags: [programming, vue, javascript, site news]
+tags: [programming, vue, javascript, site]
-order: 9
-updatedAt: 2020-01-26
+createdAt: 2020-01-26
 ---

 I'm so happy to finally launch my new website!
 In terms of the tech stack, I stayed within my favorite world -- Vue 😆.
 But this time I decided to use VuePress instead.
 In this article, I want to share how this decision came to be and what my thoughts are on using VuePress.